Euro 2022 lives up to the hype with stunning summer of football

 At that point ticket sales had broken the 500,000 mark, indicating the competition’s overall attendance record of 240,000 from Euro 2017 in the Netherlands was set to be smashed.

-And on Wednesday the turn-out for the second semi-final, between Germany and France at Stadium MK, took the total attendance to just shy of 490,000, with a sold-out Wembley final still to come.
+And that half-a-million figure was passed as the Lionesses sealed glory against Germany in front of 87,192 jubilant fans at Wembley, which is a record for any UEFA European Championship.

-The tournament opened with England playing Austria at Old Trafford in front of 68,871, the biggest crowd for a Women’s Euros match, and other attendance records have been set at various stages over the past few weeks.
+The tournament opened with England playing Austria at Old Trafford in front of 68,871, the biggest crowd for a Women’s Euros match, and other attendance records have been set at various stages over the past few weeks en route to a total of 574,875.

-There has also been big numbers watching on-screen – BBC One’s coverage of the Lionesses’ last-four victory over Sweden received a peak television audience of over nine million.
+There have also been big numbers watching on-screen – BBC One’s coverage of the Lionesses’ last-four victory over Sweden received a peak television audience of over nine million, with the final set to comfortably beat that figure.

-And the action people have seen is a compelling showcase of where the women’s game has got to.
+And the action people witnessed was a compelling showcase of where the women’s game has got to.

-The hosts have certainly played their role in that, with their 20-goal run to the final including an 8-0 demolition of Norway in the group stage, the most emphatic victory in Euros history, and a dramatic 2-1 quarter-final win over Spain, sealed by Georgia Stanway’s showstopper strike in extra-time.
+The hosts have certainly played their role in that, with 22 goals on their way to glory including an 8-0 demolition of Norway in the group stage, the most emphatic victory in Euros history, and a dramatic 2-1 quarter-final win over Spain, sealed by Georgia Stanway’s showstopping strike in extra time.

+The manner of their 2-1 final win over Germany at Wembley only consolidated the England squad’s place at the forefront of the nation’s mind.

-Their most prominent star en route to Wembley has been Beth Mead, netting six times – a tally matched by Alexandra Popp in a slick Germany outfit’s campaign, a remarkable personal story of bouncing back from injury.
+Their most prominent star en route to the trophy was Golden Boot winner and player of the tournament Beth Mead, netting six times – a tally matched by Alexandra Popp in a slick Germany outfit’s campaign, a remarkable personal story of bouncing back from injury only for her personal curse to strike again and rule her out at Wembley.

 France were among the most entertaining sides to watch, as were Portugal, who only got to the tournament as a late replacement for Russia and gave a very commendable account of themselves.